DaveJuel/ncslocator/README.md

 * Configure the database
 -> In DB management app (eg:phpmyadmin, workbench,...), create a database.
--> Import the database(smellit.sql) from ncslocator root folder, to your newly created database.
+-> Import the database(smellit.sql) from odelima root folder, to your newly created database.
 -> Go into ~/addax/admin/includes and open file 'config.php' change your local connection values respective to your settings.
 -> Change to database connection respective to your mysql configurations on line 9.

 * Run the application
 After finishing the steps above, you will need to run the app on your local machine.
--> Go into your browser and type _localhost/ncslocator_.
+-> Go into your browser and type _localhost/odelima_.
 -> If all was done successfully, you will find a login page.
 -> Use admin as username and test as password.